zoffixznet/perl6.party/post/Advent-2017-Grinch.md

 We use the [`BEGIN` phaser](https://docs.perl6.org/language/phasers) to make the Slang modification happen at compile time, since we're trying to affect how further compilation is performed.

-We added a new proto token `comment:sym<todo>` to core Perl 6 grammar that matches what a regular comment would match, except it also looks for the `TODO` our Christmas-y friends decided to leave around.
-The `\N*` atom captures whatever string the user typed after the TODO and the `<(` match capture marker tells the compiler to exclude the previously matched stuff in the token from the captured text inside the `Match` object stored in the `$/`.
+We added a new proto token `comment:sym<todo>` to core Perl 6 grammar that matches content similar to what a regular comment would match, except it also looks for the `TODO` our Christmassy friends decided to leave around.
+The `\N*` atom captures whatever string the user typed after the TODO and the `<(` match capture marker tells the compiler to exclude the previously matched stuff in the token from the captured text inside the `Match` object stored in the `$/` variable.

 At the end of the token, we simply use a code block to ``die`` with a message that tells the user to finish up their TODO.
 Quite crafty!

-Since we'd rather the user not notice our jolly tricks, let's stick the Slang into a module that's to be loaded by the module.
+Since we'd rather the user not notice our jolly tricks, let's stick the Slang into a module that's to be loaded by the target code.
 We'll just make a slight tweak to the original code:

     # File: ./Jolly.pm6
     sub EXPORT {